 Expand your influence and learn how to become an effective leader -- Join us in Phoenix, AZ, October 2-4, 2017.

-Beginning in 2017, the Republican majority in Congress and the Trump administration had made repeal and replacement of the Affordable Care Act (ACA) a top priority, and in March 2017 the House GOP leadership introduced the American Health Care Act (AHCA) as their designated bill to begin to "repeal and replace" the ACA.
+Beginning in 2017, the Republican majority in Congress and the Trump administration have made repeal and replacement of the Affordable Care Act (ACA) a top priority, and in March 2017 the House GOP leadership introduced the American Health Care Act (AHCA) as their designated bill to begin to "repeal and replace" the ACA.
 After GOP leaders initially withdrew the bill during a House vote on March 24, the House pass their legislation on May 4 and the measure was moved to the Senate, which could significantly alter the bill.

 Until the ACA and its implementing regulations are changed, either by a replacement law or through targeted legislative actions or regulatory adjustments, employers subject to the ACA must comply with its many coverage and administrative requirements.